Amanatao/DecrypTool/README.md

 * AES encryption / decryption.
 * RSA cracking with public key.
 * Test all the possiblities if a base for transposition isn't specified
 * A website !
-For the windows user that wants to use my code !
+For the windows user who want to use my code !